 We found 5 urologists who accept Blue Cross Blue Shield Platinum EPO near Punta Gorda, FL.

-Dr. Gary Berger is an urology (urinary tract disease) specialist.
-He is professionally affiliated with Bayfront Health Punta Gorda and Bayfront Health Port Charlotte.
-Dr. Berger is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Gary Berger specializes in urology (urinary tract disease).
+Dr. Berger has received a 5.0 out of 5 star rating by his patients.
+He is affiliated with Bayfront Health Punta Gorda and Bayfront Health Port Charlotte.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He is a graduate of the University of Illinois College of Medicine at Chicago.
-His residency was performed at a hospital affiliated with the University of South Florida (USF).
+Dr. Berger's residency was performed at a hospital affiliated with the University of South Florida (USF).

 Conditions / Treatments